Pandemic predictions and preparations prior to the COVID-19 pandemic: Reorganization and departures

-In May 2018, National Security Advisor John Bolton reorganized the executive branch's United States National Security Council (NSC), largely merging the group responsible for global health security and biodefense—established by the Obama administration following the 2014 ebola epidemic—into a bigger group responsible for counter-proliferation and biodefense.
+In May 2018, National Security Advisor John Bolton reorganized the executive branch's United States National Security Council (NSC), largely merging the group responsible for global health security and biodefense—established by the Obama administration following the 2014 Ebola epidemic—into a bigger group responsible for counter-proliferation and biodefense.
 Along with the reorganization, the leader of the global health security and biodefense group, Rear Admiral Timothy Ziemer, left to join another federal agency, while Tim Morrison became the leader of the combined group.
 Critics of this reorganization referred to it as "disbanding" a pandemic preparedness group.

 After the coronavirus outbreak, reporters repeatedly asked Trump about this reorganization, and Trump provided conflicting responses.
-On March 6, 2020, when asked at a press briefing if he would "rethink" the 2018 choice not to have a pandemic preparation office, Trump implied the reorganization had been a reasonable choice at the time because "you can never really think [a pandemic] is going to happen ... who would have thought we would even be having the subject?"
-On March 13, when PBS NewsHour White House correspondent Yamiche Alcindor asked if the reorganization had hampered the government response to the coronavirus outbreak, Trump berated her for asking a "nasty question", and he added: "I didn't do it ...
+On March 6, 2020, when asked at a press briefing if he would "rethink" the 2018 choice not to have a pandemic preparation office, Trump implied that the reorganization had been a reasonable choice at the time because "you can never really think [a pandemic] is going to happen ... who would have thought we would even be having the subject?"
+On March 13, during PBS NewsHour, White House correspondent Yamiche Alcindor asked if the reorganization had hampered the government response to the coronavirus outbreak, Trump berated her for asking a "nasty question", and he added: "I didn't do it ...
 Disbanding, no, I don't know anything about it ...
 It's the administration, perhaps they do that, let people go ... things like that happen."
 On April 1, Fox News journalist John Roberts began a question by saying "you got rid of the pandemic office in the National Security Council," and Trump replied, "We didn't do that," describing the allegation four times as "false" but not elaborating further.
 As of July 2020, the administration planned to create a new pandemic preparedness office within the State Department.

-Also in 2018, Homeland Security Advisor Tom Bossert left the administration, reportedly at Bolton's request.
+In 2018, Homeland Security Advisor Tom Bossert left the administration, reportedly at Bolton's request.
 Bossert had helped to create the Trump administration's biodefense plans, and it was his responsibility to coordinate the government's response in the event of a biological crisis.
 Bossert's successor, Doug Fears, and Fears' successor Peter J. Brown, took over the biodefense responsibilities of the DHS.
 Bloomberg News reported in January 2020 that biodefense was by then a "less prominent" part of the Homeland Security Advisor's responsibilities.
 In another departure, Luciana Borio, the National Security Council director for medical and biodefense preparedness, left her post in March 2019.
 The Washington Post reported in March 2020 that the White House would not confirm the identity of Borio's replacement.